 The Wealth of My Home(Wagaya no tomi) poem (Morishita Family Collection, 2011.79.3.3-1, Nikkei National Museum)

-Community Records and the Human Experiences of the Uprooting of Japanese Canadians
+Part 1 in a series from the Community Records and the Human Experiences of the Uprooting of Japanese Canadians

 Eiji Okawa and the Landscapes of Injustice Research Collective